turingschool/front-end-curriculum/lessons/module-1/css-2.md

 ## :relieved: :revolving_hearts: :boom: BREAK (8 min) :relieved: :revolving_hearts: :boom:

 ### Session 3: Expert Presentations (10 min each)
-Recombine into you "Learning Groups" specified in the outline.
+Recombine into your "Learning Groups" specified in the outline.
 You should have one person from each of the Research Groups.
 During Session 2, a representative from each of the research groups will take turns sharing their findings from the respective content areas as follows:

 * Clear, concise definition(s) of the subject matter and its importance